 His sales funnel for the CPA training program is valued at $1,500.
 And one of the training courses he currently offers on his website is priced at $497.

 Now let’s see how this high-ticket funnel example is structured…

 Rozbruch hosted a live training webinar to get people interested in the product launch for his training program.
 He used affiliates, emails to his internal list, and Facebook ads to promote the webinar.
 3,000 people registered for it.

 Step #2: Thank You Page With Product Offer

-His thank you page for signing up for the training was more than mere courtesy.
+His thank you page, used for signing up for the training, was more than a mere courtesy.
 It included a one-time press release template offer valued at $197.
 Of those who signed up for the free training, 139 customers took advantage of the offer, netting him $27,383.

 Step #3: Automated Follow-ups

 To drive interest before the event, Rozbruch’s team sent out 11 follow-up emails.
 This may seem like a lot, but it was spread out over three weeks.
 If a customer opted in closer to the event, they would receive more emails in a shorter span of time than customers who’d signed up earlier.

 Even though only 1,093 people actually attended the webinar live, the launch brought in a whopping $402,693 in sales for his training program.